mortendahl/mortendahl.github.io/_posts/2018-03-01-secure-computation-as-dataflow-programs.md

     return z
 ```

-As a verification, TensorBoard shows us that the graph structure is as expected.
+As a verification, TensorBoard shows us that the graph structure is as expected (with some blocks still showing up white).

 ![](/assets/tensorspdz/masking-reuse.png)